ibagroup-eu/Visual-Flow-deploy/INSTALL.md

 >[!IMPORTANT]
 >All the actions are recommended to be performed from the admin/root AWS account.

-If you have just installed the AWS CLI, then you need to log in using following command:
+If you have just installed the AWS CLI, then you need to log in using the following command:

 ```bash
 aws configure
 ```

 ## <a id="clonevfrepo">Clone Visual Flow repository</a>
-Clone (or download) the [Amazon for Databricks branch from Visual-Flow-deploy repository](https://github.com/ibagroup-eu/Visual-Flow-deploy/tree/amazon-databricks) using following command:
+Clone (or download) the [Amazon for Databricks branch from Visual-Flow-deploy repository](https://github.com/ibagroup-eu/Visual-Flow-deploy/tree/amazon-databricks) using the following command:
 ```bash
 git clone -b amazon-databricks https://github.com/ibagroup-eu/Visual-Flow-deploy.git Visual-Flow-deploy
 ```
 >[!NOTE]
->This `Visual-Flow-deploy` directory will be used later during application installation steps.
+>This `Visual-Flow-deploy` directory will be used later during the application installation steps.

 ## <a id="createcluster">Create EKS cluster</a>
 Visual Flow should be installed on EKS cluster.